…and my story of recovery from postpartum anxiety and depression

-As I sat in my living room breastfeeding my son, I felt ashamed and beaten down as well as afraid.
+As I sat in the living room breastfeeding my son, I felt ashamed and beaten down as well as afraid.
 Finally, I knew it was time to surrender.
 I couldn’t go on like this any longer.
 I prayed for guidance.

 That afternoon, my therapist called me to intervene.
 She said she thought I had postpartum anxiety and depression, and she suggested I talk to a psychiatrist and get on medication.

 Her recommendation alarmed me.
 I’d been brought up homeopathic, and prescription medicine was totally foreign to me.
 But I’d prayed for guidance, so I stayed open.
-I made some calls and met with a psychiatrist who specialized in maternity and postpartum mental health.
+I made some calls and met with a psychiatrist who specializes in maternity and postpartum mental health.
 She diagnosed me with postpartum anxiety and depression (PPA and PPD).

 I was relieved that I finally had a diagnosis and a healing path.
 But I realized I was also ashamed of my diagnosis.
 I felt ashamed that I couldn’t help myself.
-None of my tools had worked.
+None of my spiritual tools had worked.
 I also felt ashamed that I was suffering from mental illness, because the stigma made me feel broken and inferior.

-Accepting help and speaking up
+accepting help and speaking up

 I had a choice.
 I could stay silent and ashamed — or I could speak up.
 The voice of my Higher Self was guiding me to open up about that unspoken shame in order to help others.
 That same day, I posted a video on Instagram where I shared my diagnosis and postpartum experience.